 With so many people struggling it is easy to want to jump in and fix things..
 The only true option is to refuse to accept that there is an absolute solution for everything we are facing in our lives.
 And as much as like to fast forward through a movie, the truth is we make better choices when we allow yourselves to slow down and take a moment to check in with our intuition to help us make better life choices.

-Intuitive Life Strategist Sheree Franklin helps people to find the courage to release their life challenges in order to live in alignment with their true self.
+Intuitive Strategist Sheree Franklin works with individuals and corporations.
 She is the author of Intuition: The Hidden Asset Everyone Should Learn to Use.
 To learn more about Franklin’s book go to www.amzn.to/1UxlWLG.

-Sheree Franklin is a practitioner at Holistic Health Practice at One East Superior, in Chicago.
-You can email your questions at [email protected] Her practice includes one-to-one coaching as well as speaking to organizations.
-For more information go to www.shereefranklin.com or call 312-664-8376.
+Sheree is also a practitioner at Holistic Health Practice at One East Superior, in Chicago.
+Her practice includes one-to-one coaching as well as corporate speaking events, workshops and facilitation.
+For more information go to www.shereefranklin.com.